sumnerevans/sumnerevans.com/content/posts/software-engineering/stop-using-conventional-commits.md

 ```

 Even if you only had the description, it's obvious that it was a bugfix!
 Space
-on the subject line of a commit is already at a premium, wasting characters on
+on the subject line of a commit is already at a premium; wasting characters on
 the type is not helpful!
 But it's often even worse than useless; it's often
 restrictive.
 Take
 [this commit message](https://github.com/angular/angular/commit/683172b39a602ac9ec15db69d22853433a67a084)